Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

    Go to [https://repository.axway.com/catalog?q=agents](https://repository.axway.com/catalog?q=agents).
    and search for Docker Image for the most recent agents `{agentImage}
    Then replace `{agentImage}` with the current agent release in following sections.
-3. Start the Discovery Agent pointing to the `env_vars` file and the keys directory: (Robert?)
+3. Start the Discovery Agent pointing to the `env_vars` file and the keys directory:
     ```bash
     docker run --env-file ./env_vars -v <pwd>/keys:/keys  -v data {agentImage}
     ```